-As we approach 2020, it’s a great time to take stock of your marketing and business development activities over the past year, including your successes and failures, and plan for the year ahead.
+It’s a great time to take stock of your marketing and business development activities over the past year, including your successes and failures, and set goals for the year ahead.

-Each of us has room for improvement and growth, and while you have some down time during the holidays and in January, thoughtfully examine this list and also make a list of personal and professional goals you’d like to accomplish before the end of 2020.
+Each of us has room for improvement and growth, and while you have some down time during the rest of the summer, thoughtfully examine this list and also make a list of personal and professional goals you’d like to accomplish before the end of 2020.

 Don’t be over encompassing and ambitious with your list of goals or you can set yourself up for failure and unnecessary stress.
 Instead, jot down no more than five specific, measurable and actionable goals and hold yourself accountable to actually achieving them with a timeline to which you commit sticking.